act-rules/act-rules.github.io/_rules/SC2-4-6-descriptive-headings.md

 #### Inapplicable example 2

-Heading that is not visible to users.
+Heading that is neither visible to users, nor included in the accessibility tree.

 ```html
 <h1 style="display: none;">Opening hours</h1>